 Even in areas known for sunny and warm weather, winter temperatures can reach frigid levels.
 Are you prepared?

 It’s important to keep your home and office comfortable when it’s cold outside.
 The following strategies will not only help you beat the cold but also save money.

 Whenever cold air is allowed to enter from the outside, you’re losing heat.
 This is a common problem for older houses, where air passes through the space around doors and windows or attic and crawlspaces.
 To deal with drafts and to keep your rooms warm, first consider their source.

 Start with a visual inspection, looking around the area for any visible cracks or openings.
 If you’re not sure whether or not a room has a draft, try a “smoke” test by closing windows, turning off appliances, and using an incense stick to see whether the smoke travels unnaturally.
-Alternatively, professionals can administer tests with specialized equipment.
+Alternatively, professionals can administer tests with specialized equipment, like blower door tests.

 Fix drafts by adding weatherstripping to openings or caulking and cracks.
 If you’re in a pinch, place a towel or blanket beneath your doors and windows.
 You can also tape the edges of the window pane to prevent cold air from getting in.

 2. Don’t Place Anything In front of Your Heating System